abpio/abp-commercial-docs/en/startup-templates/microservice/database-migrations.md

 > Running Sql-Server infrastructural service is required since default connection strings for microservices use Sql-Server running on container.

 There are **two ways** to migrate databases and seed data for microservices.
-Either one of them or both of them can be used as long as data seeders are synched.
+Either one of them or both of them can be used as long as data seeders are synced.

 ## Auto Migration (On-the-fly Migration)